Dr Antony Burton (PhD)

 Dr Samuel Timson (PhD)

 Sam graduated from the University of Leicester before starting his PhD on asymmetric electrophilic copper catalysis.
-Sam decided to go into teaching after completing his PhD and secured an RSC Teacher Training Scholarship to aid his training.
+Sam decided to go into teaching after completing his PhD and in 2016 secured an RSC Teacher Training Scholarship to aid his training.